-- Irritable Bowel Syndrome (IBS): There is one guest that is never welcome at a holiday gathering: gas.
-For the good of everyone at the table, IBS sufferers should double-check side dishes and stray away from traditional gas-producers, such as broccoli, Brussels sprouts, cabbage and beans.
-For keeping diarrhea and constipation in check, Downes advises sticking to small portions of sugary, caffeinated or alcoholic food and beverages, while opting instead for whole grains, fruits, vegetables and other sources of fiber.
+There is one guest that is never welcome at a holiday gathering: gas.
+For the sake of everyone at the dinner table, IBS sufferers should carefully consider the side dishes they choose and avoid traditional culprits, such as broccoli, Brussels sprouts, cabbage, cauliflower and beans.
+For keeping diarrhea and constipation in check, Downes advises sticking to smaller portions of sugary, caffeinated or alcoholic food and beverages and opting for whole grains, fruits, vegetables and other sources of fiber.
 Large meals and stress are often synonymous with the holidays, but these factors can also cause symptoms of IBS to worsen.
 Try your best to stick to moderate serving sizes and avoid unnecessary stressors to keep your digestion in check and fully enjoy holiday celebrations.

-- Acid reflux: If you suffer from acid reflux, moderation is the key to having a merry meal.
+If you suffer from acid reflux, moderation is the key to having a merry meal.
 This principal applies to both food and alcoholic drinks—overindulging in either can lead to holiday heartburn.
-Keeping nausea at bay also means shying away from some perennial favorites such as peppermint lattes and chocolate bark.
-Along with citrus, mint and chocolate are notorious instigators of acid reflux.
+Keeping nausea at bay also means shying away from some favorites, such as peppermint lattes and chocolate bark.
+Along with citrus and tomatoes, mint and chocolate are notorious instigators of acid reflux.